pcmathias/AACC-2021-Introduction-to-R/README.md

 1. Course content will be pre-loaded into the RStudio Cloud instance, so we will cover how to access it at the beginning of the course
 2. The content is available at [our course github page](https://github.com/pcmathias/AACC-2021-Introduction-to-R) and can be downloaded from there as well.
 3. If you have a tablet you may find it useful to bring and use that to act as a second screen: you work on your laptop to complete exercises and use your tablet to review the lesson slides that were just covered.
 4. We will be running a "hybrid" course: one instructor will be on site and another instructor will be participating over Zoom.
-By signing into Zoom, you will be able to ask questions of the remote instructor while the in person instructor is teaching.
+We plan to use the slack channel so the non-presenting instructor can help to answer questions while the presenting instructor is delivering course content.

 ## Installing RStudio onto your own computer